 To simplify the research processes, Plexon offers OmniPlex – a turn-key acquisition and data management platform for recording neural biopotentials from acute or chronically implanted electrodes in both anesthetized and awake, behaving animals.
 Understanding the core features available through this platform, and more importantly, when and how to apply them can help advance your research.

 Therefore, the focus of this webinar is to showcase select features of the OmniPlex acquisition software essential to addressing common challenges experienced in the lab.
-Specifically, Andrew Klein, Director of Sales and Support at Plexon, will demonstrate online digital referencing features, including Common Average Referencing (CAR) and Common Median Referencing (CMR), automatic thresholding, and manual and automatic sorting.
-In addition, attendees will learn about features designed to assist researchers and solve common issues, such as recording in a noisy environment, difficulty sorting on many channels, and spike sorting poorly isolated data.
+Specifically, Andrew Klein, Director of Sales and Support at Plexon, demonstrates online digital referencing features, including Common Average Referencing (CAR) and Common Median Referencing (CMR), automatic thresholding, and manual and automatic sorting.
+In addition, viewers learn about features designed to assist researchers and solve common issues, such as recording in a noisy environment, difficulty sorting on many channels, and spike sorting poorly isolated data.